 Yes, all electronic equipment needs periodic maintenance.

-Pretty much everything made by humans needs some form of periodic maintenance or service, and complex electronic equipment containing hundreds of parts, assemblies and mechanical bits, often operating decades past its intended design life, is certainly no exception.
+Pretty much everything made by humans needs some form of periodic maintenance or service, so this should come as no surprise.
+I regularly have to de-scale my coffee machine and kettle for example, but not everyone does or even knows they need to.
+Complex electronic equipment often containing hundreds of parts and operating decades past its intended design life is certainly no exception.

 Design Life